 This strategy brings together the communities of Tasman and Nelson and the many groups who have an interest in, and a commitment to, the Waimea Inlet and its sustainable future.
+The Action Plan sits underneath the Strategy.

 The Waimea Inlet Strategy supports Tasman and Nelson's Long Term Plans.